-- Typically consists of a combination of written answers to a series of questions, elaboration of those answers by oral questioning, and behavioral observation. - Areas covered include but are not limited to: family history of hearing loss, incidence and duration of childhood hearing-related illnesses,
+- Typically consists of a combination of written answers to a series of questions, elaboration of those answers by oral questioning, and behavioral observation. - Areas covered include but are not limited to: family history of hearing loss, incidence and duration of childhood hearing-related illnesses, information regarding dizziness, loss of balance, or tinnitus, current medication/drug history, history of noise exposure and acoustic trauma.
+In addition, it is critical to elicit family members' concerns about patient's hearing difficulties, the patient's attitudes and expectations regarding amplification, and the patient's own assessment of their hearing difficulties. - Additional areas that must be covered include, but are not limited to, questions regarding history of ear surgeries, diseases and treatments, information regarding past experiences with amplification, questions and observation regarding ear deformity, pain, sudden hearing loss, ear infection, disease, drainage or blockage requiring medical referral. - Otoscopy will be performed prior to moving forward with testing to determine if there are any contraindications to testing.

-- Additional areas that must be covered include, but are not limited to, questions regarding history of ear surgeries, diseases and treatments, information regarding past experiences with amplification, questions and observation regarding ear deformity, pain, sudden hearing loss, ear infection, disease, drainage or blockage requiring medical referral. - Otoscopy will be performed prior to moving forward with testing to determine if there are any contraindications to testing.
+TEST AND ANALYZE HEARING

-2. TEST AND ANALYZE HEARING
+- Basic hearing evaluation is conducted to quantify and qualify hearing loss on the basis of perceptual responses to acoustic stimuli and to describe any associated communication disorders. - Results of the evaluation may result in recommendations for more advanced testing, medical referral, amplification consultation, assistive listening device consultation, or follow-up recommendations.

-- Basic hearing evaluation is conducted to quantify and qualify hearing loss on the basis of perceptual responses to acoustic stimuli and to describe any associated communication disorders. - Results of the evaluation may result in recommendations for more advanced testing, medical referral, amplification consultation, assistive listening device consultation, or follow-up recommendations. - Speech discrimination tests are performed for additional information about a hearing loss. - Evaluation may result in recommendation for a medical referral, amplification, aural rehabilitation, and/or counseling. - Determine need for medical referral based on audiometric air-bone gap results. - Determine degree, type, and configuration of hearing loss from test results. - Hearing instrument efficacy will be determined by pre-post audiometric measures.
+- Speech discrimination tests are performed for additional information about a hearing loss. - Evaluation may result in recommendation for a medical referral, amplification, aural rehabilitation, and/or counseling. - Determine need for medical referral based on audiometric air-bone gap results. - Determine degree, type, and configuration of hearing loss from test results. - Hearing instrument efficacy will be determined by pre-post audiometric measures.